Buckingham Palace’s Institutional Racism Revealed in Damning Unearthed Documents

 In response, Prince William told reporters, “We are very much not a racist family.”

-However, British newspaper the Guardian today revealed that the monarchy has explicitly employed racist hiring practices and that the monarchy continues to claim a special exemption from British equality legislation.
+However, British newspaper the Guardian today revealed that the monarchy has explicitly employed racist hiring practices, and that it continues to claim a special exemption from British equality legislation.

 The smoking gun is a 1968 letter from a civil servant—which the Guardian found in Britain’s national archives—saying that “it was not, in fact, the practice to appoint colored immigrants or foreigners” to “clerical and office posts” at Buckingham Palace although such people were considered for lower status “ordinary domestic posts.”